what to do when XP is no longer secure

 Strategy for XP Users (if you don’t use it I am sure you know someone who does) See also http://bestnetguru.com/win8.1 for the experience of a friend who recently upgraded

 So, what is to be done until an XP based computer finally becomes so insecure it should be detached from your router.
-The computer would still be useful for all the things we used to do before the internet became commonplace: word processing, printing, record keeping, playing games, CDs or DVDs and photo (viewing and improvement), as long as it is off line.
+The computer would still be useful for all the things we used to do before the internet became commonplace such as word processing, printing, record keeping, playing games, CDs or DVDs and photo (viewing and improvement), as long as it is off line.
 Most desktops and early laptops can be disconnected by detaching a cable from the router.
-Newer laptops will be wireless but this can, and should, be turned off.
+Newer laptops will be wireless but this can, and should, be turned off if you still use old Windows OS.

 But before you begin to suffer from Internet withdrawal symptoms XP users must plan what to do.
 Can they upgrade their present equipment to an Operating System which IS going to be kept secure?
-If they are keen to stick to Windows, this means Vista (supported until 2017, Windows 7 or Windows 8.1 (supported until 2020) n.b. for the slower learner Windows 7 is the most like XP.
+If they are keen to stick to Windows, this means Windows 7 or Windows 8.1 (supported until 2020) n.b. for people who hate change Windows 7 is the most like XP.
 Windows 8.1 would be a another new learning curve.

 But looking at the comments from people who have struggled to install later Windows, even on comparatively new machines, l would not recommend the task, especially if your PC is quite old.
-After all, Windows XP has been around for over twelve years.
 These days Windows requires a smarter PC;. more hard disk space, more memory, even more capable graphics.
 All Windows type 'updates' you attempt will require the removal of XP and your precious programs and data, although it might just be possible to install the new OS alongside XP in a separate partition.

 Are there any alternatives to this method ?